madewithkoji/koji-docs/docs/03_miscellaneous/leaderboard.md

 You can implement the Leaderboard in React all by yourself by reading [this documentation](https://github.com/KumarAbhirup/koji-react-leaderboard#%EF%B8%8F-usage).

-Install the `koji-react-leaderboard` package and see how easy it is to get the Leaderboard data. 👇
+Install the `koji-react-leaderboard` package and see how easy it is to **get the Leaderboard data**. 👇

 ```javascript
 import React, { Component } from 'react'